square/assertj-android/README.md

 A set of FEST assertions geared toward testing Android.

 Writing tests is not the most glamorous part of developing an Android application but it is an invaluable one.
-Using libaries like JUnit and FEST provide a great starting point for writing tests.
+Using libraries like JUnit and FEST provide a great starting point for writing tests.

 This library is an extension of [FEST][1] which aims to make it even easier to test